adobe/coral-spectrum/coralui-guide/manual/manual.md

 First verify the `.npmrc` configuration then run `npm i`.

-Once the installation is complete, you can use below [gulp](https://gulpjs.com/) tasks to work on Coral Spectrum components :
+Once the installation is complete, you can use below tasks to get started:
-* `gulp` to generate the build and run the dev server on localhost:9001 by default.
+* `npm run start` to generate the build and run the dev server on `localhost:9001` by default.
-* `gulp build` to generate the build.
+* `npm run build` to generate the build.
-* `gulp watch` to run the dev server on localhost:9001 by default.
+* `npm run dev` to run the dev server on `localhost:9001` by default.
-* `gulp test` to generate the build and run the tests.
+* `npm run build && npm run test` to generate the build and run the tests.
-* `gulp karma` to run the tests only.
-* `gulp karma-watch` to debug the tests on localhost:9876 by default.
-* `gulp docs` to build the documentation.
+* `npm run docs` to build the documentation.

 Each component can be built independently.